 - Inflammation

-Advanced tools like DEXA and SECA provide a more accurate picture than BMI.
+Advanced tools like DEXA and SECA provide a more accurate picture than BMI alone.

 Hormones and Aging